All Products

 Use the AccessKey pair of a RAM user

-Applications deployed in a secure environment that require long-term access to Alibaba Cloud services without frequent credential rotation.
+For applications that run in a secure environment and require long-term access to cloud services without frequent credential rotation.

 Built-in support